-As an aid to students, teachers and parents dealing with the challenges of home learning, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
-Day by day, we will be sharing a bite size introduction to a historical figure, event or period – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.
-Today, Gombrich covers the Enlightenment.
+As an aid to students, teachers and parents, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
+We’ve shared bite size introductions to historical figures, events and periods – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.
+For E, Gombrich covers the Enlightenment.

 E.H.
 Gombrich: The widespread and terrible suffering that Europeans endured during the wretched wars of religion had made some people wonder if it was really right to judge someone by his or her religious belief.
 Was it not more important to be a good and honest human being?
 Would it not be better if people got on with one another regardless of any differences of opinion or belief that they might have?

 ‘Would it not be better if people got on with one another regardless of any differences of opinion or belief that they might have?’

 Better if they respected one another and tolerated each other’s convictions?
 This was the first and most important idea that the people who thought about such things now voiced: the principle of tolerance.
 Only in matters of religion could there be differences of opinion.
 No rational person disputes the fact that two plus two makes four.
 Therefore reason – or sound common sense, as they also termed it – is what can and should unite all men.
 In the realm of reason you can use arguments to convince others of the rightness of your opinions, whereas another’s religious beliefs, being beyond rational argument, should be respected and tolerated.